Isco16/ar-image-capture/README.md

 The algorithm can capture image targets from any angle with the device camera and extract their content to project them into a square image, so it can be used as a UV map to texture any model.

-In order to use AR Image Capture it is required to import both the OpenCV for Unity plugin and Vuforia engine SDK first.
+To use AR Image Capture, you must first import the latest versions of both the OpenCV for Unity plugin and the Vuforia Engine SDK.

 https://assetstore.unity.com/packages/tools/integration/opencv-for-unity-21088